 Since 1986, Donald J. Arnold has been successfully representing individuals charged with a crime.
 Mr Arnold is authorized to practice law in all state and federal trial and appeals courts covering Maryland.
 He is a graduate of the University of Maryland Law School, with honors, 1986, and was admitted to the Maryland Bar that same year, having passed the Bar Exam on the first attempt.
 He was admitted to the U.S. District Court for the District of Maryland in 1987, the U.S. Court of Appeals (Fourth Circuit) in 1991, and the U.S. Supreme Court in 1993.

-For more information or an appointment call (410) 879-4847 or (410) 838-2542.
+For more information or an appointment call (410) 838-2542 or outside Harford County toll free 1-888-808-0994.
 Mr Arnold prefers initial potential client contact to be by telephone or appointment in person, with use of e-mail being reserved for existing clients after an appropriate attorney-client relationship has been formally established.

 Legalese translated into real people talk.